← All States

 Illinois Truck Idling Law

-Illinois has a statewide diesel idling limit, but it only applies in counties that fail federal air standards (Cook, the collar counties, and the Metro East counties near St. Louis).
+Illinois has a statewide diesel idling limit, but it only applies in the affected areas that fail federal air standards: Cook, DuPage, Lake, Kane, McHenry, Will, Madison, St. Clair, and Monroe counties, plus Aux Sable and Goose Lake townships in Grundy County and Oswego Township in Kendall County.
 There, a diesel truck over 8,000 pounds may not idle more than 10 minutes per hour, with up to 30 minutes to weigh, load, or unload (625 ILCS 5/11-1429).
 It is waived below 32F or above 80F, and an APU is fine.
 Chicago is stricter at 3 minutes per hour with a $250 fine.

 Statewide lawYes